rafaeljiang23/SingleMoleculeStructuralBiology/README.md

 User should email to the corresponding author of the paper for details about this work: Professor Simon Scheuring (sis2019@med.cornell.edu)

-NOTE: at this stage, the code is for peer review only.
+NOTE: Any usage of the codes should cite the publication mentioned above.

 ## System requirements:
 1. Operating system for code development : macOS Big Sur Version 11.7.8